-TEQSA register of experts: Frequently asked questions
+TEQSA Register of External Experts: Frequently asked questions

-Experts will be required to provide advice that contributes to TEQSA’s assessment of an application.
+External experts will be required to provide advice that contributes to TEQSA’s assessment of an application.

-TEQSA will pay for experts' reasonable costs associated with approved travel, which includes (where required) accommodation, food and incidentals.
+TEQSA will pay for external experts' reasonable costs associated with approved travel, which includes (where required) accommodation, food and incidentals.

 The Broad, Narrow and Detailed ASCED Fields of Education can be found on the Australian Bureau of Statistics website.

 I am from industry and have no experience working in the higher education sector, can I still apply?

 Yes, all applications will be considered on their ability to meet the conditions of participation including their identified areas of expertise.

 No, it is not essential to have professional indemnity insurance.
 It is a matter for the expert to determine whether or not a prudent supplier providing similar services would have insurance and if so the level of insurance they would have.
 With routine work assignments, we consider the risk of litigation would be low.

 Where we consider that particular insurance is necessary TEQSA will advise an external expert of this requirement prior to entering into a contract.
 Any insurance held by the Commonwealth does not extend to external experts.